 This success was quickly followed by Aliens, which received seven nominations and two Academy Awards, and the Oscar winning films The Abyss, Terminator 2: Judgment Day, and The Ghost and the Darkness.
 In their years of release, Terminator 2 (1991) and Armageddon (1998) were the world’s top grossing films.
 Hurd’s additional feature credits include The Incredible Hulk, Tremors, Dante’s Peak, Æon Flux, The Punisher, Dick, The Hulk and The Waterdance, which won the Independent Spirit Award for Best First Feature and Best Screenplay, as well as the Audience and Screenplay Awards at the Sundance Film Festival.

 Hurd led Valhalla’s first foray into serial television by developing and producing AMC’s hit drama, The Walking Dead, which is the first series in history to reign as the most watched television drama in the 18 – 49 year old demographic for six consecutive years.
-The Walking Dead has earned many awards and nominations, including two Emmys for Prosthetic Makeup, Best Sound Editing from the MPSE, nineteen Saturn Awards, including ‘Best Cable Series’ and ‘Best Presentation on Television’, two American Film Institute ‘TV Program of the Year’ awards, an Eddie from the American Cinema Editors, Critics’ Choice Award for ‘Most Bingeworthy Show’ and ‘Best Guest Performer’, an MTV Movie & TV Award for ‘Best Villain’, six People’s Choice Awards and the WGA’s New Media Writing Award.
-The Walking Dead is currently airing its ninth season.
+The Walking Dead has earned many awards and nominations, including Emmys for Prosthetic Makeup, Best Sound Editing from the MPSE, forty Saturn Awards, including ‘Best Cable Series’ and ‘Best Presentation on Television’, two American Film Institute ‘TV Program of the Year’ awards, two Eddie Award nominations from the American Cinema Editors, Critics’ Choice Award for ‘Most Bingeworthy Show’ and ‘Best Guest Performer’, an MTV Movie & TV Award for ‘Best Villain’, five People’s Choice Award wins and the WGA’s New Media Writing Award.
+The Walking Dead has been renewed for a tenth season.

 To add to their diverse portfolio, Hurd and Valhalla created a six-issue mini-series comic book, The Scourge, for Aspen Comics, written by Scott Lobdell and drawn by Eric Battle, as well as a four-issue comic book mini-series ANTI for 12 Gauge Comics written by Peter Calloway and drawn by Brian Stelfreeze.
 Dead Man’s Run, created for Aspen Comics by Greg Pak, one of the world’s leading comic creators, rounds out Valhalla’s comic publications.